Advertisement

 First-line treatment

 The accepted initial treatment for a disease.
 In lung cancer, first-line treatment may involve chemotherapy, radiation or surgery, among other therapies.
-Second-line treatment is given when first-line is ineffective.
+Second-line treatment is given when first-line is ineffective, stops working or causes intolerable side effects.

 Immunotherapy